raoulbia-ai/gpt-meeting-assistant-electron/README.md

 ## Environment and Compatibility

-The OpenAI Virtual Teleprompter has been developed and tested specifically for the following environment:
+The OpenAI Virtual Teleprompter has been developed and tested exclusively on Linux Mint.
+It is not designed for or tested on any other operating systems.

-- **Operating System**: Linux Mint
-- **Microphone**: Configured for Logitech Yeti Blue microphone
-- **Platform**: Not cross-platform (currently Linux-specific)

 ### Important Notes:

-1. **Linux Compatibility**: The application is currently optimized for Linux Mint and may not function correctly on other operating systems without modifications.
+1. **Linux Mint Exclusivity**: This application is specifically designed for Linux Mint and has not been tested or configured for any other operating system, including other Linux distributions, MacOS, or Windows.

-2. **Microphone Configuration**: While the software is configured for the Logitech Yeti Blue microphone, it may work with other high-quality microphones.
-However, optimal performance is not guaranteed with other models.
+2. **Microphone Configuration**: The software is optimized for use with the Logitech Yeti Blue microphone.
+While it may function with other microphones, optimal performance is only guaranteed with the specified model.

 3. **Dual Microphone Setup for Virtual Meetings**: When using the Teleprompter during virtual meetings, you must use two separate microphones:
    - One dedicated to the Teleprompter application (preferably the Logitech Yeti Blue)